-In Ace Combat games, the only actual restriction on the "superfighters" — the X-02 Wyvern (4, 5, Zero), the ADF-01 Falken (5, Zero), the ADFX-02 Morgan (Zero), and the CFA-44 Nosferatu (6) — is price to buy and unlock method; there are comparatively powerful late-game planes that are balanced in both ways, but the Su-37 is an exception.
+The only actual restriction on the "superfighters" — the X-02 Wyvern (4, 5, Zero), the ADF-01 Falken (5, Zero), the ADFX-01 Morgan (Zero), the CFA-44 Nosferatu (6), the X-02S Strike Wyvern (7), etc. — is price to buy and unlock method; there are comparatively powerful late-game planes that are balanced in both ways, but the Su-37 is an exception.

 On the plus side, after the battle your wingmen have quite a few thoughts to share before attacking the SOLG.
-Break the game and you can easily listen to all of it rather than be interrupted by the attack if you went the long\hard way before.
+Break the game and you can easily listen to all of it rather than be interrupted by the attack if you went the long/hard way before.

 Also in AC5, the mission "Demons of Razgriz" can be difficult on higher levels as the Hrimfaxi's anti-air is quite effective.
 However, the mission can easily be beaten by any aircraft with LASM, as you can hit the Hrimfaxi without risking damage.
 The only reason the pilot wouldn't end the mission in a few minutes is that winning too quickly means you won't get enough points for the S Rank.